Bilinear Bochner-Riesz Means for Grushin Operators: Introduction

 \begin{theorem} Let $1\leq p_1, p_2 \leq \infty$ with $1/p = 1/p_1 +1/p_2$.
 Then $\mathcal{B}^{\alpha}$ is bounded from $L^{p_1}(\mathbb{R}^d) \times L^{p_2}(\mathbb{R}^d)$ to $L^{p}(\mathbb{R}^d)$ provided that $p_1, p_2, p$ and $\alpha> \alpha(p_1, p_2)$ satisfy one of the following conditions: \begin{enumerate} \item (Region I) $2 \leq p_1, p_2 < \infty$, $1\leq p \leq 2$ and $\alpha(p_1, p_2)= (d-1)(1-\frac{1}{p})$. \item (Region II) $2 \leq p_1, p_2, p < \infty$ and $\alpha(p_1, p_2)= \frac{d-1}{2} + d(\frac{1}{2}-\frac{1}{p})$. \item (Region III) $2 \leq p_2 \leq \infty$, $1\leq p_1, p \leq 2$ and $\alpha(p_1, p_2)= Q(\frac{1}{p_1}-\frac{1}{2})+(d-1)(1-\frac{1}{p})$. \item (Region III) $2 \leq p_1 \leq \infty$, $1\leq p_2, p \leq 2$ and $\alpha(p_1, p_2)= Q(\frac{1}{p_2}-\frac{1}{2})+(d-1)(1-\frac{1}{p})$. \item (Region IV) $1\leq p_1 \leq 2 \leq p_2 \leq \infty$, $0<p\leq 1$ and $\alpha(p_1, p_2)= \mathfrak{D}(\frac{1}{p}-1)+Q(\frac{1}{2}-\frac{1}{p_2})$. \item (Region IV) $1\leq p_2 \leq 2 \leq p_1 \leq \infty$, $0<p \leq 1$ and $\alpha(p_1, p_2)= \mathfrak{D}(\frac{1}{p}-1)+Q(\frac{1}{2}-\frac{1}{p_1})$. \item (Region V) $1\leq p_1, p_2 \leq 2$ and $\alpha(p_1, p_2)= \mathfrak{D}(\frac{1}{p}-1)$. \end{enumerate} \end{theorem}

 A few words are in order to emphasize the key contributions of this result.
-For the regions $I$ and $II$, our result becomes an exact analogue of the corresponding Euclidean result (see Theorem \ref{Theorem: Euclidean bilinear Bochner-Riesz for Grafakos}), with the Euclidean dimension $n$ in the smoothness threshold $\alpha(p_1, p_2)$ replaced by the topological dimension $d$ of the underlying space $\mathbb{R}^d$.
+In fact, we have proved the boundedness of $\mathcal{B}^{\alpha}$ at some specific points and then Theorem \ref{Bilinear Bochner-Riesz main theorem} is obtained by a bilinear interpolation from \cite[Section 4.3]{Bernicot_Grafakos_Song_Yan_Bilinear_Bochner_Riesz_2015}.
+For the points $(p_1,p_2,p)=(\infty, \infty, \infty)$, $(2,\infty,2)$ and $(\infty,2,2)$, that is for the regions $I$ and $II$, our result becomes an exact analogue of the corresponding Euclidean result (see Theorem \ref{Theorem: Euclidean bilinear Bochner-Riesz for Grafakos}), where the Euclidean dimension $n$ in the smoothness threshold $\alpha(p_1, p_2)$ is replaced by the topological dimension $d$ of the underlying space $\mathbb{R}^d$.
 First, observe that when $d_1 \geq d_2$, the parameter $D$ equals the topological dimension $d$ of $\mathbb{R}^d$.
-As a consequence, At $(1,1,1/2)$, our result requires $\alpha>d$ for $d_1 \geq d_2$ and $d+1$ for arbitrary $d_1, d_2 \geq 1$, while the Euclidean result holds for $\alpha>n-1/2$ (see Theorem \ref{Theorem: Euclidean bilinear Bochner-Riesz for Grafakos}).
-These differences stem from the absence of an explicit kernel representation in Grushin setting, unlike in the Euclidean setting, where the kernel can be expressed in terms of Bessel function (see \cite[Proposition 4.2 (i)]{Bernicot_Grafakos_Song_Yan_Bilinear_Bochner_Riesz_2015}).
-On the other hand, in the regions $III$ and $IV$, the smoothness parameter depends on $D$, $\mathcal{D}$ as well as on $Q$.
-This is because, in these regions, the result is obtained by interpolating the points $(p_1, p_2,p)=(2,2,1)$, $(1,2,2/3)$, $(1, \infty,1)$, and $(2,\infty,2)$, together with the use of a duality argument.
+As a consequence, for $d_1 \geq d_2$ at $(1,1,1/2)$, $(1,2,2/3)$ and by symmetry at $(2,1,2/3)$, the smoothness threshold in our result requires $\alpha>d$ and $\alpha>d/2$ respectively.
+These results are clearly better than those obtained for M\'etivier groups in \cite[Theorem 1.2]{Bagchi_Molla_Singh_Bilinear_Metivier_2025}, where the results were proved for $\alpha>d+1$ and $\alpha>(d+1)/2$ respectively.
+But for $ d_2 \geq d_1$, in case of Grushin operator, the smoothness parameter in our result coincides with result one obtained for M\'etivier groups \cite[Theorem 1.2]{Bagchi_Molla_Singh_Bilinear_Metivier_2025}.
+It is worth mentioning that at $(1,1,1/2)$ the Euclidean result holds for $\alpha>n-1/2$ (see Theorem \ref{Theorem: Euclidean bilinear Bochner-Riesz for Grafakos}).
+These differences arise because of the absence of an explicit kernel representation in Grushin setting, unlike in the Euclidean setting, where the kernel can be expressed in terms of Bessel function (see \cite[Proposition 4.2 (i)]{Bernicot_Grafakos_Song_Yan_Bilinear_Bochner_Riesz_2015}).

 The above result can be improved further if some additional support conditions are imposed on the input functions.
 Under these assumptions, one can recover the precise analogue of Theorem \ref{Theorem: Euclidean bilinear Bochner-Riesz for Grafakos}, with smoothness parameter $\alpha(p_1, p_2)$ expressed in terms of topological dimension $d$, replacing the Euclidean dimension $n$.
 The exception only occurs at the point $(1,1,1/2)$, where there is a loss of $1/2$ in the required smoothness.